Matherunner/hldoc/source/weapons.rst

 The beam should be reflected off the ground, at a 60 degrees angle of incidence.
 This provides the player a 866 ups horizontal boost and a respectable vertical boost.
 The sequence demands high precision to produce the desired effects.

 The standing reflect boost uses explosive damage from beam reflection as well.
-The standing reflection boost essentially works by performing a self-inflicted multigauss (:ref:`multigauss`).
 However, the standing reflect boost sequence requires even higher precision to execute.

 #.
 Start charging for quickgauss
 #.
 Stand touching a wall